Book Club

 by Matthieu Ricard

 Colorful stories about and profound teachings of Patrul Rinpoche, one of the most impactful teachers and thinkers in the Tibetan tradition from the nineteenth century.
-Patrul's life story reveals the nature of a highly realized being as he transmits the Dharma in everything he does, teaching both simple nomads and great lamas in ways that are often unconventional and even humorous, but always with uncompromising authenticity.
-Read more
+The life and teachings of the wandering yogi Patrul Rinpoche – a revered Buddhist master and scholar of nineteenth-century Tibet – come alive in true stories gathered and translated by the French Buddhist monk Matthieu Ricard over more than thirty years, based on the oral accounts of great contemporary teachers as well as written sources.
+Patrul’s life story reveals the nature of a highly realized being as he transmits the Dharma in everything he does, teaching both simple nomads and great lamas in ways that are often unconventional and even humorous, but always with uncompromising authenticity

 January 27th, 2023 19:00 (CET)'Becoming Bodhisattvas: A Guidebook for Compassionate Action'